wangyi-fudan/Eleya/README.md

 The training is in progress and may not stop for a long period.
 The long term goal of BPC is around 0.830.

-# The algorithm behind Eleya

-Eleya is based on an improved GPT-like character-level transformer architecture.

-It has 31 transformer blocks and 864 embeding dimensions with 1024 byte context and has 294M weights.

-It is coded by cuda C++ from scratch using my own tiny deep learning framework and was trained on an A100 GPU for 41 days now.

-The training corpus is 136 GB PubMed abstracts + PMC full text.

-I estimate that the power of Eleya should be similar to that of GPT-2.

 # Dr. Wang Yi 王一

 School of Life Sciences, Fudan University